THE COMPANIES ORDINANCE, 1984 (Company Limited By Guarantee) ARTICLES OF ASSOCIATION OF PAKISTAN SOFTWARE HOUSES ASSOCIATION FOR IT & IT ES

 11) The nomination papers shall be scrutinized by the commission and list of candidates shall be displayed within twenty-four hours of the last date of receipt of nomination papers.

-12) The objections, if any, to the nomination of the candidates can be file do the election commission within twenty-four hours of issuance of the list of candidates, which shall be decided by the election commission within two days.
+12) The objections, if any, to the nomination of the candidates, can be file do the election commission within twenty-four hours of the issuance of the list of candidates, which shall be decided by the election commission within two days.

 Provided that if no appeal has been filed to the Director-General, the final list of candidates shall be issued within eleven days of the decision of the election commission under sub-rule (12).

-16) Within 2 days of the polling as provided in sub rule (15), any person elected as member of Executive Committee, shall send his nomination for election as an office bearer duly proposed and seconded by an elected Executive Committee member and signed by the candidate to the election commission.
+16) Within 2 days of the polling as provided in sub-rule (15), any person elected as a member of Executive Committee shall send his nomination for election as an office bearer duly proposed and seconded by an elected Executive Committee member and signed by the candidate to the election commission.

 17) The nomination papers shall be scrutinized by the commission and list of candidates shall be displayed within 24 hours of the last date of receipt of nomination papers.

-- In case of the Federation, the 31st of December of the year; and
+- In the case of the Federation, the 31st of December of the year; and

 - In case of all other trade organizations, the 30th of September of the year;